-An important next step in the East Midtown Zoning project was reached when community board public hearings began this month.
-As the largest rezoning in Manhattan since Hudson Yards in 2004, this project proposes zoning changes to a 78-block area of Greater East Midtown–one of the largest job centers in New York City and one of the highest profile business addresses in the world.
-VHB has been working closely with the New York City Department of City Planning and New York City Economic Development Corporation to prepare a Draft Environmental Impact Statement (DEIS) for the zoning text and zoning map amendments that will result in the incremental development of nearly six and a half million square feet of commercial development.
+The zoning in a 78-block area of Greater East Midtown–one of the largest job centers in New York City and one of the highest profile business addresses in the world is the largest rezoning initiative in Manhattan since Hudson Yard in 2004.
+VHB worked closely with the New York City Department of City Planning and New York City Economic Development Corporation to prepare a Draft and Final Environmental Impact Statement (EIS) for the zoning text and zoning map amendments that will result in the incremental development of nearly six and a half million square feet of commercial development.

 VHB’s efforts entailed a full range of environmental, transportation, and civil engineering.
 Integrated services included traffic analyses at 119 intersections, evaluation of pedestrian conditions at more than 200 areas (sidewalks, crosswalks, corners), and consideration of 202 sunlight sensitive resources for the shadows analysis.

-Throughout the process VHB acted as the City’s trusted partner to deliver this complex DEIS on a fast-track schedule, successfully meeting the December 2016 deadline and moving the project forward.
+Throughout the process VHB acted as the City’s trusted partner to deliver this complex EIS on a fast-track schedule, successfully moving the project forward.

-Click here for more information and to view the DEIS.
+Click here for more information and to view the EIS.